Small Business Health Care Tax Credit Questions and Answers: Who Gets the Tax Credit

 - Cost-of-living adjustments are made to the average annual wage phaseout amounts.
 (The credit is phased out gradually when average annual wages exceed certain amounts.)

-Q: What if an eligible small employer’s 2014 health plan year is not the same as its 2014 taxable year?
+Q5.
+What if an eligible small employer’s health plan year is not the same as its 2014 taxable year and the employer does not switch to SHOP coverage until the beginning of its 2014 plan year?
 Can the employer still claim the credit for the entire 2014 taxable year?

-For a detailed description of transition rule applicable to the SHOP Marketplace, see §1.45R-3(i) of the proposed regulations.
+For a detailed description of transition rule applicable to the SHOP Marketplace, see §1.45R-3(i) of the final regulations.

-A. A small employer with a principal business address in one of the counties listed below, where QHPs are not available through the SHOP Marketplace in 2014, may claim the credit under the pre-tax year 2014 rules.
-The credit will be calculated at the 50 percent rate (35 percent rate for tax-exempt eligible small employers) for the entire 2014 taxable year, and the 2014 taxable year will be the first year of the two consecutive taxable year credit period.
+A6.
+A small employer with a principal business address in one of the counties listed below, where QHPs are not available through the SHOP Marketplace in 2014, may claim the credit under the pre-tax year 2014 rules.
+The credit will be calculated at the maximum 50% rate (35% rate for tax-exempt eligible small employers) for the entire 2014 taxable year, and the 2014 taxable year will be the first year of the two consecutive taxable year credit period.